Michael Daaboul. 26 y/o from Australia/Melbourne. Creative/Digital Designer & Writer.

 It was not your fault.
-You did not know of the truth.
-Everything was hidden away from you, everything that could ever have hurt you.
+You did not know the truth.
+Everything was hidden away from you, everything that could have ever hurt you.
 It was kept far away, in hope that it could maybe protect you.

-You had no way of knowing, rain without the dark clouds on a nice day.
-You have a feeling it would be coming around, but you knew the rain will always fall.
+You had no way of knowing, like rain without the dark clouds on a nice day.
+You had a feeling it would be coming around, but you knew the rain would always fall.

 You slowly forget over the years what made you like this.
 You kind of realised that nothing in this life loved you.